Jukkay/laplacian/readme.md

 Repository includes docker-compose and Makefile files that can be used to build and run the project.
 Docker is required to take advantage of these.

 1. Clone the repository
+2. Use command line `make install` to install client
-2. Use command line `make up` to build and run the project
+3. Use command line `make up` to build and run the project
-3. The app can be accessed at http://localhost:3000
+4. The app can be accessed at http://localhost:3000